conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 We have removed the constructor and implemented the required and init modifiers.

-Now to create a request, the code looks like this:
+Now, to create a request, the code looks like this:

 ```csharp
 var req = new RegistrationRequest